 As the drop-off point for incoming residential and commercial truckloads, the tipping floor at a material recovery facility (MRF) can be an action-packed space.

-Depending on the facility, they can vary in size and receive a diverse array of materials—including numerous items that could be considered contamination or hazardous—each day.
-According to a panel of waste and recycling industry experts who spoke at the MRF Operations Forum in Chicago in October, there are ways to ensure smooth operation on a MRF’s front end, whether it’s equipment used to move material or the training and positioning of employees to efficiently run shifts and even aid in fire suppression if the need arises.
+Depending on the facilities, tipping floors can vary in size and receive a diverse array of materials—including numerous items that could be considered contamination or hazardous—each day.
+According to a panel of waste and recycling industry experts who spoke at the MRF Operations Forum in Chicago in October, there are ways to ensure smooth operation on a MRF’s front end, whether it’s the equipment used to move material or the training and positioning of employees to efficiently run shifts and even aid in fire suppression if the need arises.

-During the Best Management Practices For What’s Coming Off The Tipping Floor session at the annual show hosted by Recycling Today Events, Jim Marcinko, vice president of recycling operations at Houston-based WM, said traffic is the biggest pressure point when it comes to a tipping floor.
+During the Best Management Practices For What’s Coming Off The Tipping Floor session at the annual show hosted by Recycling Today Events, Jim Marcinko, director of recycling operations at Houston-based WM, said traffic is the biggest pressure point when it comes to a tipping floor.

 “You want to safely get the truck in and get them out of the facility and, at the same time, when they tip, you’ve got to be able to see the material and address the material,” said Marcinko, who oversees about 50 facilities in the southern U.S. "You look for any gross hazards or things like that before it goes into the pile.”